thiagoscarelli/project-template/README.md

 # Project template

-General structure of a new research project
+General structure of a new research project, inspired by Julian Reif's guidelines (https://julianreif.com/guide/)